-Of course, any attorney who wants to be involved in a precendent-setting case is welcome to contact me.
+Of course, any attorney who wants to be involved in a precendent-setting case is welcome to contact me through my main site.
 I can guarantee you'll learn a great deal in the process.
 I can't guarantee that you'll see any financial gain.
 I do not have the resources to buy justice.

 I appreciate any information anyone can mail to me any posts forged in my name, posts or web pages referring to me, or any individual in any chat venue (IRC or other) impersonating me.
 IRC logs and copies of posts with full headers intact would be very helpful.
 Copies of any relevant web pages would also be appreciated—including screen captures showing them at the original URL is even better.
 Sightings of any activity by Hillyard on the internet, whether pertaining to us or not, are useful in finding the various accounts he's using to hide his tracks.

 Information about any reposting of pictures with my email address to any newsgroup, web site or BBS would be most helpful.
 The pornography that was doctored with my email address has been recirculated by "collectors" and while I don't honestly care what someone does with such pictures, I do ask that my email address be edited out of them.

 If anyone has the resources to get copies of documents pertaining to Hillyard's criminal record in Florida (those legally available to the public, of course!) or elsewhere, I'd very much appreciate them.
 While the Gwinnett and Dekalb county records are easily accessible to me, records in another state are more difficult.
 He has repeatedly denied being convicted for his various crimes, and having the actual records gives my claims to the contrary much more impact.